raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-04-13-the-great-ceo-within.md

 title: "Keep my business from the practical part  "
 date: 2020-04-13
 comments: true
-categories: [notes, startup,business, ideas, important, management, learning]
+categories: [notes, business, ideas, important, management, learning]
 abstract: "Notes on the management skills in the practical part"

 ---